What is an expedition and why do we go on these trips?

 If you would like to take a look at our protected areas, there are several opportunities: Students can apply to the Environmental Ambassadors program.
 Adults can apply to our partner Fauna Forever can apply.
 If you would like to visit our protected areas on your own, please contact us first.

 Thank you for your interest.
 We can always use support!
 If you want to be on the ground and help, for example in Peru, the best way to do that is with our partner organization Fauna Forever (@faunaforever, https://www.faunaforever.org).
 There is more going on there than with us, because outside of the expeditions we mainly deal with bureaucracy in connection with land purchases.
 Fauna Forever has great research projects that you can help with, as well as other visiting opportunities bpsw. as part of an internship.
 They take place in the middle of the rainforest, partly directly in our protected areas.
-This way you will get to know our protected areas first hand and support us by helping with biodiversity research in our protected areas and by participating as forest guardian:in.
+This way you will get to know our protected areas first hand and support us by helping with biodiversity research in our protected areas and by participating as forest guardian.

 Just contact them and say you came through WI.